brubix/brubix/b-rubix-docker/README.md

-# b-Rubix Custom Docker Repo
+# b-Rubix Custom Docker Repository

 Repository for all the custom dockers for b-rubix services to run in development/integration mode

 ## Available Custom Docker

-The below custom dockers are available

 * MySql